Modernisation · 9 min read

 Key takeaways

-• Modernisation isn't one thing — it's a spectrum from simple upgrades to full replacement
+• Modernisation isn't one thing.
+It's a spectrum from simple upgrades to full replacement.

 • Start with the system that has the highest business impact and lowest technical risk